By: Dr. Benjamin Heuston, Waterford.org President & CEO

 Waterford UPSTART has Proven Success & Lasting Results

 The program has proven to be effective.
-Independent longitudinal studies have shown that graduates of Waterford UPSTART outperform nonparticipants, regardless of demographics, and the greatest gains were seen in at-risk populations.
+Independent longitudinal studies have shown that graduates of Waterford UPSTART outperform nonparticipants, regardless of demographics, and the greatest gains were seen in under-resourced populations.
 Additionally, these sustained gains continue through the 4th grade.

 Waterford UPSTART has been recognized for its success, and philanthropic and government supports are given due to the overwhelming data that demonstrate that success.
 As such, Waterford has been awarded grants to facilitate the expansion of the program to serve even more children.